Here’s how the laptop ban works on flights to the US

 My turn!

 I travel pretty light, but my laptop and Kindle didn’t get to go with me for this ride.
+Others passengers had cameras confiscated for the flight, but smartphones were allowed.

 My stuff was carefully wrapped and boxed up.
 The airline takes details from your boarding pass for the collection process later at your destination.